chidiya21/Chatbot-Project_Elite-101-Work/README.md

 # Elite-101-PreWork

-## By: Shriya Sateesh
+## By: *Shriya Sateesh*

+## Info
-Info: This repository contains my prework for the Code2College Elite 101 Class (2023)
+This repository contains my prework for the Code2College Elite 101 Class (2023)

+## Description
-Descripition: (Start of a) chatbox to help seat guests at restaurant, give menus, take orders, and total the price
+(Start of a) chatbox to help seat guests at restaurant, give menus, take orders, and total the price

+## Usage
+Run this command to execute the application:

+`python Elite-101-PreWork.py`